LikeTonyHawk/LIkeTonyHawk/README.md

 # 👋 Hello, I'm Kavant
 👨‍💻 IT Professional | 🛡️ Cybersecurity Enthusiast

-I build enterprise-inspired lab environments to evaluate security technologies, validate configurations, and document practical implementations across Microsoft Azure, Microsoft Defender, and Active Directory.
+I build enterprise-inspired lab environments to evaluate security technologies, validate configurations, and document practical implementations spanning cloud security, threat detection, identity management, and security operations.

 I enjoy learning by building, breaking, and documenting real environments.
 This GitHub is a collection of the projects, labs, and technical documentation that